Configuration categories and homotopy automorphisms: Introduction

 where $\haut_{N\fin}(\config(M))$ denotes the grouplike topological monoid of right derived homotopy automorphisms of $\config(M)$, as a simplicial space over $N\fin$.
 One may wonder whether this map is a homotopy equivalence, or a good approximation in a weaker sense.

-For example, \cite[\S8]{BoavidaWeissLong} implies a positive answer in a special case of an analogous question for manifolds with boundary.
+For example, \cite[\S10]{BoavidaWeissLong} gives a positive answer in a special case of an analogous question for manifolds with boundary.
 Namely, the space of homeomorphisms of a disk $D^m$ relative to the boundary is contractible by the Alexander trick.
 The space of homotopy automorphisms of the corresponding configuration category (relative to an appropriate boundary configuration category and over the nerve of $\finplus$, the appropriate enlargement of $\fin$) is also contractible.

 This paper is a continuation of \cite{WeissSen1}.
-The main point is a translation of some of the results in \cite{WeissSen1} into a more homotopical language, specifically, the language of configuration categories.
-The original formulation in \cite{WeissSen1} uses instead topological posets $\sP(L)$, $\sP(M\smin\partial M)$ etc., where $M$ and $L$ are smooth manifolds.
-These posets depend on a choice of Riemannian metric on $M$ or $L$.
+The main point is a translation of some of the results in \cite{WeissSen1} into a more homotopical language, specifically, the language of Segal spaces.
+After the translation, we have a positive answer to a weak variant of the Dwyer-Andrade question.
+Here is a description of that answer (and the weaker question) in a simple case.
+Let $M$ be a compact smooth manifold with boundary.
+Let $M_-= M\smin\partial M$.
+The boundary $\partial M$ can be recovered from $M_-$ in a homotopical sense as the homotopy link of the base point in $M/\partial M\cong M_-\cup\infty$.
+Therefore it is allowed to say that the homeomorphism group $\homeo(M_-)$ acts on the pair $(M,\partial M)$ by homotopy automorphisms, in the $A_\infty$ sense.